History of the Great Barrier Reef

 2016–2020: Mass coral bleaching events

-Rising sea temperatures caused back-to-back bleaching events—impacting nearly 50% of shallow water coral.
-Recovery has been mixed, but resilient zones and regrowth have also been observed.
+Rising sea temperatures caused consecutive bleaching events, affecting nearly 50% of shallow coral.
+Recovery is mixed, though some resilient areas show regrowth.

 Why it matters: This was a turning point for public awareness of reef vulnerability.